 Life is hard.
 This is why we seek and can receive grace continually.
 We can receive it daily through prayer, and weekly through the sacrament of Communion.
 Grace is like a spiritual massage.
 Whoever has gone for a massage knows how good it feels when it’s over.
 Most people wish they could get one often, even every day.
 Well, with prayer, we can get a spiritual massage daily and with Communion, we can receive a large dose of grace every Sunday.

 Jordan River, tell us do: What did you see and were amazed?
 I saw naked Him whom none can see, and shuddered in fear.
 And how was I not to shudder at Him and be frightened?
 The Angels, when they saw Him also shuddered in awe.
 And heaven was astonished, and astounded was earth.
 The sea recoiled along with all things both visible and invisible.
 For Christ appeared in the River Jordan, to sanctify the waters.
-(Second Kathisma of the Feast of Theophany, Fourth Tone, Trans. by Fr.
+(Second Kathisma of the Feast of Theophany, Trans. by Fr.
 Seraphim Dedes)

 Make time to receive God’s grace through prayer today!

 These readings are under copyright and is used by permission.
 All rights reserved.
 These works may not be further reproduced, in print or on other websites or in any other form, without the prior written authorization of the copyright holder: Reading © Holy Transfiguration Monastery – Brookline, MA, Apolytikion of Abbot Marcellus © Narthex Press, Kontakion of Abbot Marcellus © Holy Transfiguration Monastery – Brookline, MA.